 - 1. Administration or injection of any drug. - 2.
-Allergy sera and extracts. - 3.
-Any drugs or medications, services and supplies that are not medically necessary for the diagnosis, care or treatment of the illness or injury involved.
-This applies even if they are prescribed, recommended or approved by your physician or dentist.

-- 4. Any drugs or medications, listed on the Aetna current year Exclusion Drug List.

-- 5. Biological sera, blood, blood plasma, blood products or substitutes or any other blood products.

-- 6. Over-the-counter contraceptive supplies except as provided under section 3.6.12, Preventive Care Drugs and Supplements, including but not limited to:
+Allergy sera and extracts. - Any drugs or medications, services and supplies that are not medically necessary for the diagnosis, care or treatment of the illness or injury involved.
+This applies even if they are prescribed, recommended or approved by your physician or dentist. - 4.
+Any drugs or medications, listed on the Aetna current year Exclusion Drug List. - 5.
+Biological sera, blood, blood plasma, blood products or substitutes or any other blood products. - 6.
+Over-the-counter contraceptive supplies except as provided under section 3.6.12, Other Covered Expenses Preventive Care Drugs and Supplements, including but not limited to: - > condoms

-- condoms

-- contraceptive foams
+- > contraceptive foams

-- jellies
+- > jellies

-- ointments
+- > ointments

-- services associated with the prescribing, monitoring and/or administration of contraceptives.
+- > services associated with the prescribing, monitoring and/or administration of contraceptives.

+- 7. Compounded medications that do not contain at least one prescription ingredient that is FDA approved for medical use in the United States.
+This includes compounded medications formulated from any drug coded as over-the-counter, and any drugs coded as a pharmaceutical aid, such as bulk chemical.

-- 7. Cosmetic drugs, medications or preparations used for cosmetic purposes or to promote hair growth, including but not limited to:
+- 8. Cosmetic drugs, medications or preparations used for cosmetic purposes or to promote hair growth, including but not limited to:

-- health and beauty aids
+- > health and beauty aids

-- chemical peels
+- > chemical peels

 - dermabrasion

-- treatments
+- > treatments

 - bleaching

-- creams
+- > creams

-- ointments or other treatments or supplies, to remove tattoos, scars or to alter the appearance or texture of the skin.
+- ➤ ointments or other treatments or supplies, to remove tattoos, scars or to alter the appearance or texture of the skin.

-- 8. Drugs given or entirely consumed at the time and place they are prescribed or dispensed.
+- 9. Drugs given or entirely consumed at the time and place they are prescribed or dispensed.

-- 9. Drugs or supplies used for the treatment of erectile dysfunction, impotence, or sexual dysfunction or inadequacy, in oral, injectable and topical forms or any other form used internally or externally (including but not limited to gels, creams, ointments and patches).
+- 10. Drugs or supplies used for the treatment of erectile dysfunction, impotence, or sexual dysfunction or inadequacy, in oral, injectable and topical forms or any other form used internally or externally (including but not limited to gels, creams, ointments and patches).
 Any prescription drug in oral, topical or any other form that is in a similar or identical class, has a similar or identical mode of action or exhibits similar or identical outcomes, including but not limited to:

-- Sildenafil citrate
+- > Sildenafil citrate

-- Phentolamine
+- > Phentolamine

-- Apomorphine
+- > Apomorphine

-- Alprostadil

-- Any other prescription drug that is in a similar or identical class, or has a similar or identical mode of action or exhibits similar or identical outcomes.

-- 10. Drugs which do not, by federal or state law, need a prescription order (i.e. over-the-counter drugs), even if a prescription is written.

-- 11. Drugs given by, or while the person is an inpatient in, any health care facility, or for any drugs provided on an outpatient basis in any such institution to the extent benefits are payable for it.

-- 12. Drugs used primarily for the treatment of infertility, or for or related to artificial insemination, in vitro fertilization, or embryo transfer procedures.

-- 13. Drugs used for the purpose of weight gain or reduction, including but not limited to:

-- stimulants

-- preparations

-- foods or diet supplements

-- dietary regimens and supplements

-- food or food supplements

-- appetite suppressants

-- other medications

-- 14. Drugs used for the treatment of obesity.

-- 15. All drugs or medications in a therapeutic drug class if one of the drugs in that therapeutic drug class is not a prescription drug.

-- 16. Durable medical equipment, monitors or other equipment.

-- 17. Experimental or investigational drugs or devices.
-This exclusion will not apply with respect to drugs that:

-- have been granted treatment investigational new drug (IND), or group c/treatment IND status; or - are being studied at the Phase III level in a national clinical trial sponsored by the National Cancer Institute; and
+- ➤ Alprostadil - Any other prescription drug that is in a similar or identical class, or has a similar or identical mode of action or exhibits similar or identical outcomes. - 11.
+Drugs which do not, by federal or state law, need a prescription order (i.e. over-the-counter drugs), even if a prescription is written. - 12.
+Drugs given by, or while the person is an inpatient in, any health care facility, or for any drugs provided on an outpatient basis in any such institution to the extent benefits are payable for it. - 13.
+Drugs used primarily for the treatment of infertility, or for or related to artificial insemination, in vitro fertilization, or embryo transfer procedures. - 14.
+Drugs used for the purpose of weight gain or reduction, including but not limited to: - > stimulants - > preparations - > foods or diet supplements - > dietary regimens and supplements - ► food or food supplements - > appetite suppressants - > other medications - 15.
+Drugs used for the treatment of obesity. - 16.
+All drugs or medications in a therapeutic drug class if one of the drugs in that therapeutic drug class is not a prescription drug. - 17.
+Durable medical equipment, monitors or other equipment. - 18.
+Experimental or investigational drugs or devices.
+This exclusion will not apply with respect to drugs that: - ➤ have been granted treatment investigational new drug (IND), or group c/treatment IND status; or - ➤ are being studied at the Phase III level in a national clinical trial sponsored by the National Cancer Institute; and